sudores/devopsandlocksmith/content/post/implementing-IaC-intro.md

 Company i'm working for is a small product company focused on implementation of on-premise solutions with tight cisco integration.
-And now we have a lot of local stands for mostly every customer, with transfer to customers power in last stages of project.
+And we have a lot of local stands for mostly every customer, with transfer to the customer's  infra on last stages of project.
-That stands have a lot common, starting with software installed, like an app servers, ending with app archives (war-s for now) placement.
+That stands have a lot common, starting with software installed, like an app servers, ending with app archives placement.
-And this situation is just perfect for implementing iac with full code development life cycle, like tests, code review, etc.
+And as for me this situation is just perfect for implementing iac with full code development life cycle, like tests, code review, etc.

 ## Pros and Cons of implementation